07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

     }
 ]

-### GET /item protected
+### GET /orderItem protected

-- Description : check the stock of one item for the database
+- Description : check the stock of one orderItem for the database
 - Request: none
 - Parameters :